 Murphy, J. W., & Rigg, K. K. (2014).
 Clarifying the philosophy behind the Community Mental Health Act and community-based interventions.
 Journal of Community Psychology, 42(3), 285-298.

 Rigg, K. K., & Ford, J. (2014).
 The misuse of benzodiazepines among adolescents: Psychosocial risk factors in a national sample.
 Drug & Alcohol Dependence, 137(1), 137-142.

-Rigg, K. K., Cook, H. H., & Murphy, J. W. (2014).
-Expanding the relevance of health interventions: Moving beyond clinical trials and behavior change models.
+Rigg, K. K., Cook, H. H., Murphy, J. W. (2014).
+Expanding the scope and relevance of health interventions: Moving beyond clinical trials and behavior change models.
 International Journal of Qualitative Studies on Health and Well-Being, 9:24743.

 Ibañez, G. E., Levi-Minzi, M., Rigg, K. K., & Mooss, A. D. (2013).
 Diversion of benzodiazepines through healthcare sources.
 Journal of Psychoactive Drugs, 45(1), 48–56.

 Rigg, K. K., & Wilson, G. (2013).
 Can patient-physician race concordance improve health outcomes for African-American HIV patients?
 Evidence, insights, and implications.
-In M. S. Harris (Ed.), African-American perspectives: Family dynamics, healthcare, and the role of ethnic identity (pp. 155-168).
+In M. S. Harris (Ed.), African-American perspectives: Family dynamics, healthcare issues, and the role of ethnic identity (pp. 155-168).
 New York, NY: Nova Science Publishers.

 Rigg, K. K., Kurtz, S. P., & Surratt, H. L. (2012).
 Patterns of prescription medication diversion among drug dealers.
 Drugs: Education, Prevention & Policy, 19(2), 145-155.